ecaradec/oric1js/README.md

 Rem 3 : The ROM is included in the source for convenience but of course is not covered by the license.

-# TODO

-- [ ] Memory computation or display is broken
-- [ ] Try to move the VM in a webworker and post scanline periodicaly
-- [ ] Use uint8array for memory

-# DONE
-- [X] Github release
-- [X] Read the keyboard
-- [X] Prevent the cursor from moving right alone